mattneub/Programming-iOS-Book-Examples/README.md

 * Use autosynthesis of properties.

-* In one of the view examples I show how to use constraints (instead of frame) to position and size subviews.
+* Use constraints (instead of frame) to position and size subviews, whenever this is relational.

+* Illustrate some newly available CIFilters.

 Matt Neuburg